SchmitzAndrew/jailbreak-defense/README.md

 ### 2️⃣ Run the Finetuning Notebook

-- Open and run the cells in `model/llama_grpo_final.ipynb`
+Open and run the cells in `model/llama_grpo_final.ipynb`

-- **If you run into Out-of-Memory errors, use Google Colab for cloud-based training.**
+> ⚠️ **Warning:** If you get Out of Memory errors, try using Google Colab to run with cloud resources.